The Moreton Bay Region is full of refreshing natural swimming holes, bayside beaches and swimming pools to escape the heat this summer.

 If you’re looking for truly tucked away, natural rock swimming pools only accessible by 4WD you can’t go past Rocky Hole.
 Access is via one of the Mount Mee 4WD tracks through D'Aguilar National Park.
 From the car park on Neurum Creek Road (8km from The Gantry) there is a 200m walking track with stairs to get to the waterhole and waterfall, which is especially stunning after it has rained.

 The creek is surrounded by native bushlands and can be accessed from the Stony Creek Day-Use Area on Fletcher Road, west from Woodford.

 There are also some excellent mountain bike tracks beginning at Stony Creek Day Use Area, so take along your mountain bike and cool off in the creek at the end.

 For natural rock swimming pools closer to the city, visit Bunya Crossing Reserve waterhole.
 This cool, watery retreat on the South Pine River backs onto Bunyaville Conservation Park.

 Gates to the reserve open at sunrise and close at sunset.
+BYO kayak or canoe.

 Youngs Crossing Park is located on a grassy bank of the North Pine River, off Youngs Crossing Road.
 One of Moreton Bay Region’s most popular spots for kayaking and stand up paddle boarding, Youngs Crossing is mostly fresh water with little current.

 With the Sunday markets at Old Petrie Town and the Pine Rivers Heritage Museum just next door, pack the family in the car and explore Petrie and its surrounds for your next day trip.